electricimp/GoogleIoTCore/README.md

 Call the [reportState()](#reportstatestate-onreported) method to send an application-specific state of the device to Google IoT Core.

-This functionality may work in a pair with [Configuration Receiving](#configuration-receiving) functionality or be totally independent from it.
+This functionality may work in a pair with [Configuration Receiving](#configuration-receiving) functionality or be totally independent of it.

 #### Example ####
 ```squirrel